stuheiss/counters/applicaton/readme.txt

-An application has a name and vsn and directory structure: name=calc vsn=1.0
+An application has a name and vsn and directory structure: name=counter vsn=1.0
-  dirs: calc-1.0/{ebin,src,priv,include}
+  dirs: counter-1.0/{ebin,src,priv,include}
 hrl files go in include
 erl files go in src
-calc.app and beam files go in ebin assets go in priv
+counter.app and beam files go in ebin assets go in priv

 An application has an app file ebin/<name>.app: